-#WDYT (What Do You Think) is a campaign that’s helping to reinvigorate our local high streets.
+#WDYT (What do you think?) is a digital campaign that is helping UK high streets.

 Words from the highstreet

-``In becoming digitally savvy, local businesses can join forces to drive footfall into towns and cities, dynamically changing our local economies.
-The rate of change for businesses in the digital world is accelerating rapidly, which means we must adapt.
-We are pioneering a blueprint that others can adopt with the digital hub, Gloucestershire will pioneer a blueprint that others can adopt so that all UK towns and businesses can embrace the increasingly digitally connected consumer.``- Dr. Diane Savory, OBE DL, Chair Gfirst Local Enterprise Partnership
+In becoming digitally savvy local businesses can join forces to drive footfall into towns and cities, dynamically changing our local economies.
+The rate of change for businesses in the digital world is accelerating rapidly which means we must adapt.
+We have pioneered a blueprint in Gloucestershire that others can adopt.
+All UK towns and cities need to embrace the increasingly digitally connected consumer.- Dr. Diane Savory, OBE DL, Chair Gfirst Local Enterprise Partnership

 ``The Great British High Street programme is revitalising our town centres and growing year on year.
 Digital technologies have transformed how people live, work and play.
 Digital is changing how consumers interact with businesses and services, and how high streets are used.
 We need to provide high quality tools and training from reliable sources to help businesses in local communities to get online.``- Marcus Jones, MP, Department for Communities and Local Government